If you’re new to crochet or looking for a quick and easy project, you can’t go wrong with this Easy Crochet Dishcloth!

 You’re all finished!!
 Great work!!

-If you are new to crochet, your dishcloth may not have turned out just the way you wanted it to, or maybe you spend more time pulling out your stitches than actually making them.
+Remember, if you are new to crochet, your dishcloth may not have turned out just the way you wanted it to, or maybe you spent more time pulling out your stitches than actually making them.
 THAT’S OK!
 Everyone starts out somewhere and if you stick with it, you’ll catch on and see your skills improving with each project you make.

-If you have any questions or comments about this pattern, please get in touch with me by commenting below, emailing me, or messaging me on my Facebook page.
+If you have any questions or comments about this pattern, please get in touch with me by messaging me on Instagram, Facebook or emailing me (see contact page).